dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs8.png)

-9. CM is installing the agent in each ECS node in parallel and will subsequently install the parcels.
+9. CM is installing the agent in the ECS node and will subsequently install the parcels.

     ![](../../assets/images/ecs/expandecs9.png)